voc0der/Skip-Game-Launcher/README.md

 then runs the command to execute the game, referenced in https://github.com/dafzor/bnetlauncher/issues/22#issuecomment-399788430

-The executable does not need to be run as administrator, however, windows will flag it as a 'potential threat' which is funny because I used a windows tool, called iexpress to basically run one shell command.
-Either way, if it happens, you can right click properties, and there's an unblock button at the bottom right of that dialog prompt.
+The executable does not need to be run as administrator, however, windows will flag it as a 'potential threat' which is funny because I used a windows tool, called iexpress to have the command prompt launch the game.
+To prevent windows blocking it, simply right click properties, and there's an unblock button at the bottom right of that dialog prompt.